earthly/website/blog/_posts/2021-06-16-git-branching.md

 Some things about modern development are just left overs from earlier eras.
 They are ways to do things that were suited to a particular time and place and now times have changed but no one has noticed yet.

-I'm going to explain git branching strategies starting with something very simple and moving to add complexity as we go.
+I'm going to explain various git branching strategies with a story.
+We will start with something very simple and add complexity as we go.
 Eventaully we will end up back simple again.
-My hope is that you can find whereever you best fit along this continum and if your practises are more complicated then I describe then hopefully you have a good reason for it.

-You almost certainly know more about the best way to branch things in your project then I do, since I know nothing about your situation, but sometimes all it takes is random nudging from someone on the internet to cause the you to reconsider your workflow.

-And if your workflow involves a develop branch and you build SAAS software, I hope I can convince you to ditch it.
+My hope is that explaining things this way will give an intuition for the whys behind certain practises.
+Instead of telling you how cherry-pick a bug into a hotfix branch using gitflow or someother complicated process I can describe the thinking behind various branching strategies and once you understand the why the hows will be easier.

-The develop branch, if you are doing cloud hosted stuff and don't need to patch bad versions is probably not what you want.
-You might be following some historical process that no longer serves a purpose.
+I also think that once you understand the whys you may want to ditch your develop branch if you haven't already.
+If you are doing cloud hosted stuff and you have a develop branch you might be following some historical process that no longer serves a purpose.

-## The Story
+## AshelySoft 2006

 The year is 2006 and Ashely starts a software business.
 She builds and sells a ecommerce solution she wrote in PHP.
 It's just her building an selling it but she uses a new source control solution called git to store her software.
 She starts out with Trunk based development.

-## Trunk Based Development - Mainline Development
+## Trunk Based Development

 Trunk based development is working on a main, or trunk branch.
 Ashely commits her code right into the main branch and pushed it to the server where see setup her git remote.